 C_GenerateKeyPair

-CK_DEFINE_FUNCTION(CK_RV, C_GenerateKeyPair)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_ATTRIBUTE_PTR pPublicKeyTemplate, CK_ULONG ulPublicKeyAttributeCount, CK_ATTRIBUTE_PTR pPrivateKeyTemplate, CK_ULONG ulPrivateKeyAttributeCount, CK_OBJECT_HANDLE_PTR phPublicKey, CK_OBJECT_HANDLE_PTR phPrivateKey );
+CK_DECLARE_FUNCTION(CK_RV, C_GenerateKeyPair)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_ATTRIBUTE_PTR pPublicKeyTemplate, CK_ULONG ulPublicKeyAttributeCount, CK_ATTRIBUTE_PTR pPrivateKeyTemplate, CK_ULONG ulPrivateKeyAttributeCount, CK_OBJECT_HANDLE_PTR phPublicKey, CK_OBJECT_HANDLE_PTR phPrivateKey );

 C_GenerateKeyPair generates a public/private key pair, creating new key objects. hSession is the session’s handle; pMechanism points to the key generation mechanism; pPublicKeyTemplate points to the template for the public key; ulPublicKeyAttributeCount is the number of attributes in the public-key template; pPrivateKeyTemplate points to the template for the private key; ulPrivateKeyAttributeCount is the number of attributes in the private-key template; phPublicKey points to the location that receives the handle of the new public key; phPrivateKey points to the location that receives the handle of the new private key.